humio/cloudwatch2humio/README.md

 ## How this integration works

 This integration will install three lambas, the `AutoSubscriber`,`CloudwatchIngester` and the `CloudwatchBackfiller`.
+The cloudformation template will also set up CloudTrail and an S3 bucket for your account.
+We need to set this up in order to trigger the Auto Subscribtion lambda to newly created log groups.

 ### CloudwatchIngester